ShipBit/wingman-ai/docs/develop-windows.md

 ## Create your config

-Put the `ffmpeg.exe`, `ffprobe.exe`, `ffplay.exe` and `mpv.exe` files from our release into the Wingman root source directory.
 Start Wingman UI with `python main.py` and provide your OpenAI API key.
 Wingman will create a `config.yaml` file in the `./configs/configs/` directory. `configs`-ception, yay!

 ## Setup Visual Studio Code